Swiss unemployment falls in June to lowest in nearly 2 years

-BRUSSELS, July 7 The following are mergers under review by the European Commission and a brief guide to the EU merger process:

-ZURICH, July 7 Switzerland's unemployment rate has fallen to its lowest level in nearly two years, a sign the labour market is holding up well despite the strong Swiss franc.
+ZURICH, July 7 (Reuters) - Switzerland's unemployment rate has fallen to its lowest level in nearly two years, a sign the labour market is holding up well despite the strong Swiss franc.

 The unemployment rate fell to a non-seasonally-adjusted 3 percent in June from 3.1 percent in the previous month, the State Secretariat for Economic Affairs said on Friday, the lowest since August 2015.